Banuba/ve-sdk-react-native-cli-integration-sample/mddocs/android_integration.md

 ## What is next?

-We have covered a basic process of integration VE UI SDK into your project.
+We have covered a basic process of integration VE UI SDK into your React Native CLI project.</br>
-More integration details and customizations you can find in [VE UI SDK Android Integration Sample](https://github.com/Banuba/ve-sdk-android-integration-sample).
+More integration details and customizations you will find in [VE UI SDK Android Integration Sample](https://github.com/Banuba/ve-sdk-android-integration-sample).